Skip to content

 Visible itemMeaningCurrent boundary

-Product and planThe product family and capacity marker the buyer selected.Plan prices are static marketing copy until provider billing is configured.
+Product and berthThe product family and capacity marker the buyer selected.Berth prices are static marketing copy until provider billing is configured.

-StatusThe named lifecycle state shared across public copy, dashboard, and operator records.Status does not prove production cluster mutation.
+StatusThe named lifecycle state shared across public copy, dashboard, and operator records.Status is evidence context; it does not by itself prove full production readiness.

 Access metadataA reference for where a buyer would access the instance.Access metadata reflects the sandbox/test-runtime boundary unless a separate production deployment is completed.